pklink/Hahns/en/README.md

 ## Events

-Hahns trigger various events.
+Hahns triggers various events.
 Use the `on`-method to add your own handler.

 ### Not Found (404)